bluewatertracks/paper-countries/README.md

 [Documentation and Demo](http://bluewatertracks.github.io/paper-countries/components/paper-countries/)

-To run the demo locally, install using the installation command above and  then, go into the components folder and run ```polymer serve```
+To run the demo locally, install using the installation command above and then go into the components folder and run ```polymer serve```

 ## Contributors